striezel/corona/readme.md

 Starting in the root directory of the source, you can invoke the following command in a terminal to start the process:

-    php src/generate.php /path/to/corona.db /path/to/new/output/directory
+    cargo run /path/to/corona.db /path/to/new/output/directory

 That's it.
+Cargo will build the executable and run it afterwards.

 Replace `/path/to/corona.db` with the path to the database.
 If you do not have one ready, you can use the version provided in the `data/` subdirectory of this